NFL announces updated COVID-19 protocols, testing strategy - NewsBreak

 NFL announces updated COVID-19 protocols, testing strategy

-The National Football League and National Football League Players Association have announced new protocols for COVID-19 testing and screening amid the current outbreak impacting multiple teams across the league, including the Cleveland Browns.
+Following the postponement of three games this weekend, including the Las Vegas Raiders against the Browns, the National Football League and National Football League Players Association have announced new protocols for COVID-19 testing and screening.

+The Raiders game was originally scheduled for Saturday afternoon in Cleveland.
+It's now set for Monday at 2 p.m.

 On Saturday, the NFL announced updated protocols that change the frequency of testing and the way players and staff are screened for the virus prior to each day at a team's facilities.